thisisharsh7/seeva-ai-assistant/README.md

 The problem it solves: When you need AI help today, you have to stop what you are doing, open a browser or app, navigate to ChatGPT or Claude, describe what you are looking at, wait for a response, then switch back to your work.
 This context switching takes 10-15 seconds per interaction and breaks your flow state dozens of times a day.

 Seeva works differently.
-Press the hotkey from anywhere, the floating window appears, click "Watch Screen", and it captures your screen and analyzes it with Claude's vision API.
+Press the hotkey from anywhere, the floating window appears, click "Watch Screen", and it captures your screen and analyzes it with AI vision.
 Ask questions about what you are seeing and get instant answers without leaving your work.

 ## Why I Built This